 No magic recipes

-Scientists warn that there are no magic recipes or infallible recommendations about the appropriate time to eat.
+Scientists warn that there are no magic recipes or infallible recommendations regarding the appropriate time to eat.
 Garaulet assures that there are more than 300 identified genes that define the predisposition of each individual to be more morning or evening: “There are people who, if they have dinner at 12 at night, since their biological night begins at 1 in the morning, Well, it doesn’t affect him.
 Each individual has different biological nights and the time at which he eats will affect him depending on his internal chronotype.”
 For this reason, Daimiel emphasizes that “it is very difficult to give global advice.
 But there are two general messages: do not eat late and do not have dinner too close to bedtime,” Daimiel says.

 Chrononutrition, however, is an expanding science and there are still issues to be resolved.
 For example, Garaulet points out: “It is not clear nor are there studies that confirm that changing the hours of intake improves the prognosis of obesity.”
-Daimiel, for his part, points out another key mystery to be resolved: “There is a lot of knowledge about how the circadian rhythm is controlled, but the difficulty now is learning to modulate this to our metabolic convenience.
+Daimiel, for his part, points out another key mystery to be resolved: “There is a lot of knowledge regarding how the circadian rhythm is controlled, but the difficulty now is learning to modulate this to our metabolic convenience.
 The work is to see how, through nutrition, the clocks align: what dietary protocols can be applied to set our clocks.”